 Communication skills and personality

 A good instructor should communicate clearly and be understood with ease.
+He will watch you from the ground using a pair of binoculars (read more here) while you fly.
 How do you identify that?
 It can only be achieved by having a conversation.
 By talking to a prospective instructor, you can gauge their communication skills.
 If they express themselves in an easy to understand manner and respond clearly and patiently, there is a chance you have found one.

 Asking a prospective instructor on the possible training organisation from the beginning to the end will assist you to pick one.
 What exactly are you looking for here?
 Some instructors will start in a classroom setting and later take it to the field for practice; others will begin on the track.
 Which technique best suits you?
 Do you prefer acquainting yourself with the aircraft to make it easier to grasp things in class or the vice versa?
 These questions will be resourceful in landing the best instructor for you.